This is for all those struggling to find the light, and for all those who remind us that we can.

 As the sap rises through the plants and trees, the twigs and branches start to pulse with life, the buds start to swell and the cycle of life begins again.

 That’s how I feel at the moment, how many of us might feel.
 We’re waiting for our sap to rise, vaguely aware that it will happen but not feeling as though it has yet begun.
 Thoroughly fed up with winter, with cold and darkness and all the ‘stuff’ that feels like it will never go away.

 But somewhere down in the darkness there is a stirring and a change.
-Nature has sensed it, and if we keep an eye to nature we will sense it too.
+Nature knows it, and if we keep an eye to nature we will sense it too.

 On close inspection the buds are already swelling.
-I guarantee that when this grey weather breaks, giving a glimpse, however fleeting, of the sun, we will all feel the energy of the rising sap.
+There is no doubt that when this grey weather breaks, giving a glimpse, however fleeting, of the sun, we will all feel the energy of the rising sap.